 Assessment of benthic invertebrates, physical habitat monitoring, and Riparian Rapid Assessment Method (RipRAM) monitoring.

 The work plan must include a schedule for sampling.
 Timing, duration, and frequency of monitoring must be based on the land use, complexity, hydrology, and size of the waterbody.
-Table MRP-10 includes minimum monitoring frequency and parameter lists.
+Table MRP-10 includes minimum monitoring frequency and parameter lists unless otherwise approved by the Executive Officer.
 Agricultural parameters that are less common may be monitored less frequently.
 Modifications to the receiving water quality monitoring parameters, frequency, and schedule must be submitted for Executive Officer consideration and approval.
-At a minimum, the SAP schedule must consist of monthly monitoring of common agricultural parameters, including two major storm events during the wet season (October 1 – April 30).
+At a minimum, the SAP schedule must consist of monthly monitoring of common agricultural parameters at surface receiving water quality trend sites established in the SAP, including two major storm events during the wet season (October 1 – April 30).

 Water column toxicity analyses must be conducted on 100% (undiluted) samples.
 At sites where persistent unresolved toxicity is found, the Executive Officer may require concurrent toxicity and chemical analyses and a Toxicity Identification Evaluation (TIE) to identify the individual discharges causing the toxicity.